sebmrgn/checkout-project/README.md

 ### Infrastructure

+- deploy a VPC with private (for EKS cluster) and public subnets (for NLB)
 - deploy the EKS cluster via Terraform as mentioned in the guide [here](https://github.com/sebmrgn/checkout-project/blob/master/terraform/README.md)
-- deploy Prometheus and grafana using the script
+- deploy Prometheus and Grafana using the script
 ```bash
 chmod +x terraform/scripts/prometheus-grafana.sh
 ./prometheus-grafana.sh